nvaccess/addon-datastore/README.md

 This code will have automated tests.

 ### Data views
-The following views will only be available on a `views` branch, and located in a `views` folder.
+The following views will only be available on a [views branch](https://github.com/nvaccess/addon-store-submission/tree/views) and located in a `views` folder.
 Required transformations of the data:
 - `/NVDA API Version/addon-1-ID/release.json`
 - `/NVDA API Version/addon-1-ID/pre-rel.json`